isItObservable/cilium-hubble/README.md

 * the Istio integration
 * Prometheus
 * Dynatrace

+if you don't have a Dynatrace Tenant, you can start a [trial](https://bit.ly/3KxWDvY)

 ## Prerequisite
 The following tools need to be install on your machine :